Peggy Payne: The Healing Power of Doing Good

 The Healing Power of Doing Good: The Health and Spiritual Benefits of Helping Others was Payne's second book, written with Allan Luks and published in 1991.
-In it she argues, based on scientific evidence, that helping others mitigates both the intensity and the awareness of physical pain, reduces chronic hostility, and decreases the constriction within the lungs that leads to asthma attacks.
-She and Luks also make famous the term "helper's high," which describes a feeling of exhilaration and a burst of energy similar to that experienced after intense exercise, followed by a period of calmness and serenity.
+In it, she argues, based on scientific evidence, that helping others mitigates both the intensity and the awareness of physical pain, reduces chronic hostility, and decreases the constriction within the lungs, leading to asthma attacks.
+She and Luks also make famous the term "helper's high," which describes a feeling of exhilaration and a burst of energy similar to that experienced after intense exercise, followed by calmness and serenity.

 This can be corroborated by the Mother Teresa effect, in which researchers showed 132 Harvard students a film about Mother Teresa's work among Calcutta's poor people.
-The scientists then measured the level of immunoglobin A, the body's first defense against the common cold, present in their saliva.
+The scientists then measured the level of immunoglobin A, the body's first defense against the common cold, in their saliva.
 The test revealed markedly increased levels of immunoglobin A, all after simply witnessing somebody else involved in charity work.

 Doncaster

-Doncaster: A Legacy of Personal Style was Payne's third book and was published in 1997.
-It depicts a women's clothing company that is built on helping every person, be it employee or customer, develop their individual style and meet their personal goals.
+Doncaster: A Legacy of Personal Style was Payne's third book published in 1997.
+It depicts a women's clothing company that is built on helping every person, be it an employee or customer, develop their individual style and meet their personal goals.

 Payne said of her own philosophy while writing for the company:

 I found as I began work on this project, sponsored by the clothing company, that what might have been for me a routine copy-writing job instead became an important piece of my life's work.
-As an outsider to the company, I realized early in the process of the research that this organization was serious—and enthusiastic—about encouraging development of individual potential.
+As an outsider to the company, I realized early in the process of the research that this organization was serious—and enthusiastic—about encouraging the development of individual potential.
 This was a philosophy close to my own heart, an idea that I too want to promote.
-So writing for Doncaster helped me to get out a piece of my own message.
+So writing for Doncaster helped me get out a piece of my message.
 Thus, I became an example of the company's hiring philosophy: to find people who can meet the company's needs through fulfilling their own individual dreams.